 Dr. Tyler R. Harrison (BA University of Washington, 1991; MA University of Arizona, 1994; Ph.D.
-University of Arizona, 1999) is Professor in Communication Studies at the University of Miami.
+University of Arizona, 1999) is Professor of Communication Studies at the University of Miami.

-Dr. Harrison’s work on conflict has focused primarily on ombuds processes and third party dispute resolution.
-Specifically, his research has explored how disputant’s experience their conflicts, make decisions to use formal processes, and how those processes influence a variety of outcomes, including reconciliation and trust in the organization.
-His more recent work has focused on evaluating how disputants anticipate the procedural fairness of ombuds processes, and the impact those evaluations have on their decisions to pursue a grievance.
+My work on conflict has focused primarily on ombuds processes and third-party dispute resolution.
+Recent work theorized processes of engagement in mediation and third-party dispute resolution processes.
+Previous work has explored how disputants experience their conflicts, make decisions to use ombuds processes, and how the design of dispute resolution processes influence a variety of outcomes, including reconciliation and trust in the organization.

 My work on organ donation has focused on understanding barriers to donation, media portrayals of organ donation, family discussions around donation, and ultimately the design and implementation of interventions to improve rates of joining organ donor registries.
 We have worked across the U.S. with DMVs, Offices of the Secretary of State, universities, and large and small organizations, and internationally in Spain with University of Barcelona, Transplant Procurement Management, and Donation and Transplantation Institute.